aryanvar/Cricketers-Info/README.md

 Dayalan Hemalatha (born 29 September 1994) is an Indian cricketer.
 She is a right-handed batter and bowls right-arm off-break.
 She plays domestic cricket for Railways, and has previously played for Tamil Nadu and South Zone.
 In March 2018, she was named in India Women's Women's One Day International (WODI) squad for their series against England Women, but she did not play.
 She made her WODI debut against Sri Lanka on 11 September 2018.

 In October 2018, she was named in India's squad for the 2018 ICC Women's World Twenty20 tournament in the West Indies.She made her Women's Twenty20 International (WT20I) debut against New Zealand on 9 November 2018.

+## Arshdeep Singh

+Arshdeep Sigh was born in a Sikh family to Darshan Singh and Baljit Kaur at Guna Madhya Pradesh, where his father was posted in Central Industrial Security Force (CISF).
+His father worked in CISF for more than 25 years.
+Later Singh's family shifted to Kharar, near Chandigarh, where Singh now live with his family.
+Darshan Singh now works as a security head in Groz Beckert Asia inside Industrial Area of Chandigarh.
+He started playing gully cricket with neighborhood boys and later joined Jaswant Rai's cricket academy, Chandigarh in 2015.

+As of 5 October 2022, Arshdeep Singh has played for India under-19, India under-23, Punjab, Punjab kings teams and for Indian men's national cricket team in T20Is.Singh made his List A debut for Punjab in the 2018–19 Vijay Hazare Trophy on 19 September 2018.Prior to his List A debut, he was named in India's squad for the 2018 Under-19 Cricket World Cup.